Upon successful completion of the course, students will receive an American Heart Association ACLS Certification.

-The AHA requires all students taking ACLS to pass the Pre-Course Self-Assessment exam with a score of 70% or greater.
+The AHA requires all students taking ACLS to complete the Pre-Course Self-Assessment and Precourse Work.

 - You can take the exam over until a passing grade is achieved.

 - If students do not have access to a computer, they may come in at any time to our San Diego – Mission Valley location and use our student computer.
-If using the student computer the day of your scheduled course, please arrive 30 minutes before your class start time to ensure time to complete the exam.
 PLEASE NOTE: Only one student computer is available.
 The Student Computer is first come first serve.